a7medalyapany/playstation-manager/README.md

 ## Features

-- **Modern User Interface:** Our app boasts a sleek and modern UI that enhances your PlayStation management experience.
+- **Modern User Interface:** Our app boasts a sleek and modern UI that enhances your gaming lounge management experience.

-- **Admin Configurations:** Take control of your PlayStation with ease.
+- **Admin Configurations:** Take control of your lounge with ease.
 You can set a new password, delete PlayStation records, update prices for specific types, or even wipe out all data if needed.

 ## Installation